 Warning: In Chainer v1, GRU was stateless, as opposed to the current implementation.
-To align with the naming convension of LSTM links, we have changed the naming convension from Chainer v2 so that the shorthand name points the stateful links.
-You can use StatelessGRU for stateless version, whose implementation is identical to chainer.linksGRU in v1.
+To align with LSTM links, we have changed the naming convention from Chainer v2 so that the shorthand name points the stateful links.
+You can use StatelessGRU for stateless version, whose implementation is identical to GRU in v1.